 It’s the most wonderful time of the year, and though we may not be in for a white Christmas here in the Lone Star State, we’re still hauling out the holly and decking way more than just the halls.
 No matter where you go in Texas you are bound to find some absolutely magnificent Christmas lights displays.
-While it’s hard to narrow down any list of Christmas lights in Texas, here are 11 of the most impressive Christmas Lights displays in Texas in the state.
+Grab your hot chocolate, pick out a Christmas tree, and check out 11 of the most impressive Christmas Lights displays in Texas.

 Every year a neighborhood on the South side of Corpus Christi transforms into a winter wonderland of lights and fun!

 Located in McKinney Park in Odessa, you’ll find the annual holiday lights display light up nightly from 6-11 PM.
-The city of Odessa says Starbright Village is the “Largest display of lights in the Permian Basin”, with over 270,000 lights that play along with Christmas music on the radio.
+The city of Odessa says Starbright Village is the “Largest display of lights in the Permian Basin”, with a holiday village featuring over 270,000 lights that play along with Christmas music on the radio.

 The annual Gift of Lights drive-through light display at the Texas Motor Speedway in Fort Worth features over 600 LED light displays on the 1.5 miles of track.
 On the inside track is Santa’s Village, where you can get popcorn and hot cocoa, and meet the big guy himself.

 Visit the Houston Zoo nightly through Jan.
-9 to view an awe-inspiring lights display that features light animals and blacklight jungle displays.
+9 to view an awe-inspiring, twinkling lights display that features light animals and blacklight jungle displays.
 There are plenty of other activities as well, such as gingerbread decorating, caroling and of course, the animals!
 (Those that aren’t sleeping, that is)

 Do some Christmas shopping, catch a meal with a friend or just stroll around in historic downtown Grapevine.
 Every year Main street is decked out in thousands of lights and decorations and features lighted displays to commemorate the holiday season.
 Known as “the Christmas Capital of Texas”, Grapevine has a lot to offer the holiday crowd such as tractor-drawn wagon rides, and lots of Christmas photo opportunities.